msteinbeck/tinyspline/README.md

 <a name="functions" />
 ####Functions
 With a few exceptions, all functions of the C library provide input and output parameter.
-The input parameter are always const and except of the copy functions (`ts_***_copy`), the pointer of the input may be equal to the pointer of the output.
+The input parameter are always const and the pointer of the input may be equal to the pointer of the output.
 In order to modify a spline, use it as input and output at once:

 ```c
 tsBSpline spline;